 The Federal Open Market Committee, or FOMC, is the Fed's chief body for monetary policy.
 Its voting membership combines the seven members of the Board of Governors, the president of the Federal Reserve Bank of New York, and four other Reserve Bank presidents, who serve one-year terms on a rotating basis with the other Reserve Bank presidents.
 All Reserve Bank presidents attend FOMC meetings, however, even when they are not designated voting members.
-By tradition, the chairman of the FOMC is also the Chair of the Board of Governors.
+By tradition, the chair of the FOMC is also the Chair of the Board of Governors.

 The chart to the left shows the voting schedule for the FOMC.
 As noted, the president of the Federal Reserve Bank of New York and members of the Board of Governors are permanent voting members.
 Most Reserve Bank presidents serve one-year terms on a three-year rotating schedule; however, the presidents of the Cleveland and Chicago Feds serve on a two-year rotating schedule.
 For example, in Year 1, the presidents of the Boston, Cleveland, St. Louis, and Kansas City Feds serve as voting members.